 A Mom’s Guide to Healthy Sleep for Newborns

 To all the tired momma’s out there, restful sleep is just around the corner!
 As a mom myself, I decided to put my therapist skills to the test.
 By 3 weeks old, my baby was sleeping 7 hours a night.
 By 4 weeks old, he was sleeping 9-10 hours a night!
-And by 2 months old, he was sleeping overnight in his crib.

 First, you must create a morning & night routine.
 Babies don’t know morning from night, so it’s our responsibility to teach them through our routines.
-Do the same routine every morning and every night as it will trigger them to know what to expect next and to be able to differentiate morning from night.
+Do the same routine every morning and every night as it will trigger their brain to know what to expect next and to be able to differentiate morning from night.
 Here are some helpful tips-

 Morning: create a routine you will follow each morning.
 Once you start this routine, it allows the baby to understand it’s morning and time to start the day.

-1. Get them dressed in an outfit for the day.
+- Get them dressed in an outfit for the day.
 Some baby clothing brands market “Sleep n’ Play” pajama’s, which lead the mom to believe it’s okay to keep the baby in their pajama’s throughout the day.
 Think about how you may feel if you wake up and don’t get dressed for the day.

-2. Wash their face with a warm wash cloth.
+- Wash their face with a warm wash cloth.

-3. Comb hair, if any. 😉
+- Comb hair, if any. 😉

-4. Brush gums (yes, gum health is important!)
+- Brush gums (yes, gum health is important!)

-5. Stimulate the baby by smiling and interacting with them.
+- Stimulate the baby by smiling and interacting with them.

 Night: create a routine you will follow each night.
 Once you start this routine, it allows the baby to know it’s nighttime and time for sleep.
 This was my routine:

-1. Bath.
+- Bath.

-2. Meditation Mozart music while doing his hygiene routine.
+- Meditation Mozart music while doing his hygiene routine.

-3. Tummy time.
+- Tummy time.

-4. Read books and black & white flashcards.
+- Read books and black & white flashcards.

-5. Dim lights, turn off music, put on white noise and give final bottle.
+- Dim lights, turn off music, put on white noise and give final bottle.

-6. Sit upright and sing while rocking to sleep for 30 minutes prior to laying him down.
+- Sit upright and sing while rocking to sleep for 30 minutes prior to laying him down.
 This is soothing for the baby to hear your voice and sitting upright after feeding helps with digestion and prevents gas after that nighttime feeding.

 **I did this routine with the baby every night, regardless of age.
 While he slept in my room in a bassinet until 2 months old, I always completed the routines in his room to positively associate him to his room.